8 Tips for Hiring Salespeople

 Hiring a salesperson who isn't going to succeed is a waste of your time and theirs.
 Every manager will make a hiring mistake sooner or later, but by paying close attention during each stage of the process, you can minimize these mistakes.

-Check over the job opening before you post it and make sure it's still relevant.
-If it's been awhile since you hired a salesperson, you may need to make substantial changes to the requirements.
+Check over the job listing before you post it and make sure it's still relevant.
+If it's been a while since you hired a salesperson, you may need to make substantial changes to the requirements.
 Also, check very carefully for typos and grammatical errors—these are a huge turn-off to the very superstar candidates you want to attract.

 Write out your interview questions well in advance, and use the same set of questions at each interview.
 That way you can look at each candidate based on the same type of information.
 You may wish to add a few customized questions for some of your candidates, but the core set of questions should be the same for everyone.

 Appearance doesn't just mean looks, although that's a significant part.
 It also includes things like demeanor, clothing and body language.
 Someone who's applying for a sales position should be spot-on in all these categories.
-They should dress and act in a professional manner.
+They should dress and act professionally.

 Regardless of the state of the job market, sales superstars usually have their choice of positions.
 You'll need to do a bit of selling to convince such a candidate to work for you.
 Prepare some information about the company in general, as well as the sales team and position you're hiring for.

-A good salesperson will use his selling skills during the interview.
-He will show that he's researched your company by asking intelligent questions.
-He'll check for objections by asking you for feedback.
-He'll probably try to close you at the end of the interview.
-And he'll follow up after the interview with a thank-you note.
+A good salesperson will use their selling skills during the interview.
+They will show that they've researched your company by asking intelligent questions.
+They'll check for objections by asking you for feedback.
+Expect them to probably try to close you at the end of the interview.
+A good salesperson will almost certainly follow up after the interview with a thank-you note.
 All of these are signs that you're looking at a skilled salesperson.